Skip to main content

 The command name should not contain the @-character.
 The version should be a number.

-To support multiple versions of a command, create a new command file:
+To support multiple versions of a command, it is possible to define separate command versions.

 using Taskurai.Models;